How to Make an Herbal Tea Blend for the Lungs...Helps With Cough and Wheezing. Good for Children Too!

 I'm certainly not saying that doctors are unnecessary and shouldn't be visited--because there is a time and place for allopathic help.
 But if you can learn to heal yourself naturally and in healthy ways, why not try?
 Just saying.

-If you have lungs that have been damaged over time, like mine have, either from smoking, illness, asthma, etc., you might want to give this tea a daily try for several weeks and see how you feel!
+If you have lungs that have been damaged over time, like mine have, either from smoking, bronchial problems, asthma, etc., you might want to give this tea a daily try for several weeks and see how you feel!

 Perhaps you are interested in learning more about herbalism?
 There are some great schools out there, as well as many that are not so wonderful.
 I enjoy classes at Rosemary Gladstar's Sage Mountain (not an affiliate) as well as The Herbal Academy of New England.
 I've taken several courses there, and am currently in the Advanced program---LOVING it!